Burgerballs/ModBootstrap/README.md

   }
 }
 ```
+> [!WARNING]
+> This code splice will not be needed in the next update.
 If you need to check if the current mod being played is your's, use ``Save.instance.modOptions.get("ModBootstrapV2").selected_mod``.

 Make sure to also add some stuff to your title screen to allow the player to go back to the bootstrap menu by pressing TAB, like so: